 Accepted articles will undergo full copyedit and subsequent proof edits to ensure clinical accuracy, clarity, flow, and adherence to the latest AMA style handbook and current journal house style.

 Due to an increased volume of submissions, submitted manuscripts may not receive a decision email for up to 4 months.
 To avoid significant delays in the peer-review process or editorial processing of your manuscript, please adhere to all submission guidelines.

 Ethics and Equity Positions

-Authors must comply with US Food and Drug Administration (FDA) guidelines and animal welfare regulations of the author’s institution.
+Authors must comply with FDA guidelines and animal welfare regulations of the author’s institution.
 Patients have a right to privacy that should not be violated without informed consent.
 Identifying information, including names, initials, or hospital numbers, should not be published in written descriptions, photographs, or pedigrees unless the information is essential for scientific purposes and the patient (or parent or guardian) gives written informed consent for publication.

 As noted above, authors must provide copies of or written confirmation that informed patient consent was obtained via signed patient consent forms to use and publish all patient photos provided in submission.
 Consent forms can remain in author/institution secure archive as long as the journal has confirmation permission was obtained.
 Editors will keep record of email confirmation on file.
 Authors should also indicate in the published article that human subjects have given informed consent.
 Any instances of research and publication misconduct will be handled in accordance with the Committee on Publication Ethics (COPE) guidelines and internal HMP policy.